Reblixt/Sui-Access-Control/README.md

     //OwnerCap can add new roles.

     remove_role_cap(owner_cap: &OwnerCap, roles: &mut SRoles, role_id: ID)
-    // Removes a role from the system.
+    // Removes a role from the access.
 Only the holder of the OwnerCap can remove roles.

     has_cap_access<T: key>(roles: &SRoles, role_cap: &RoleCap<T>): bool
     // Checks if a given role capability is currently active and has access rights.